 Some projects benefit from having smooth folds in the leather, light crease marks along parts of the design, or guide lines in material for where stitching will go.
 Leather creasers work great for making these.
 Some recommendations include paid links to products that I trust.

-The Kyoshin Elle Pro Edge Creaser & Groover is an excellent set that can both groove and crease, click here to see it on Rocky Mountain Leather.
+The Kyoshin Elle Pro Edge Creaser & Groover is an excellent set that can both groove and crease, click here to see it on Rocky Mountain Leather Supply.
 It has an adjustable guide arm for easy and accurate distance-setting, and interchangeable tips each for groowing, and creasing.
 It’s value and performance make it a great combination tool.

 Let’s take a look at some of the situations in which we’d choose to use a leather creaser, and some great options when choosing this tool.

 There are a few commony types of creasers one might reach for depending on the job at hand and their preference for the tools.
 Let’s take a look into each, and how to determine which might be most useful in the shop.

 An adjustable creaser allows for easy movement and securing of a guide arm.
 That guide arm can be set for any distance from the edge of the leather, usually a few millimeters inset from the edge.
 This allows for a crease to be placed at any distance within the guide arms adjustable range.
 The flexibility here is nice, as each project might benefit from having the crease at a different distance.
 Having one tool that is flexible can be helpful in these cases.

 A fixed creaser is often a singular piece of metal that is fixed in it’s form and shape.
 Thus, whatever spacing is set in it’s design (for example 1.5mm, 2mm, 2.5mm, etc.), it will always place a crease at that set distance.
 These provide a benefit in that to produce equally set creases on different pieces, or on parts of the same piece, it’s easy, since the crease will always be at the exact same distance from the edge.